OstlerDev/Splitr/readme.md

 ![](http://i.imgur.com/ckK9OOF.png)

 # Credits
-Most of the HTML, CSS, and Javascript came from (Ylorant's Splitty web app)[https://github.com/ylorant/splitty].
+Most of the HTML, CSS, and Javascript came from [Ylorant's Splitty web app](https://github.com/ylorant/splitty).
 I took the different parts of the application and sectioned them out into a standalone application that was cross platform rather than a web app.
 This means that in the future we can take more advantage of saving, loading, and especially generating a page that browsersource (on OBS Studio) can use.
 No longer will people on Mac and Linux be confined to using software that is only partially functional.